Aedan Stanley: Club career

-Portland Timbers 2
+Portland Timbers 2 (2020)

 On March 5, 2020, Stanley joined USL Championship club Portland Timbers 2, the reserve affiliate for Major League Soccer side Portland Timbers.
 He made his Timbers 2 debut on March 7 against Phoenix Rising, starting in the 6–1 away defeat.
 He started in all 16 matches for the Portland Timbers 2, substituted zero times, and he recorded two assists.

-Austin FC
+Austin FC (2021)

 On January 15, 2021, Stanley signed with Sporting Kansas City II.
 However, a few days later, on January 21, Stanley was drafted with the 21st pick in the MLS SuperDraft by Austin FC.
 On April 16, 2021, Sporting Kansas City agreed to mutually terminate Stanley's contract with their reserve affiliate.
 That same day, Stanley signed a professional contract with Austin FC.

-Stanley made his debut for Austin FC on May 15 in a 2–0 away defeat against the LA Galaxy, coming on as a 70th minute substitute for Žan Kolmanič.
+Stanley made his debut for Austin FC on May 15 in a 2–0 away defeat against the LA Galaxy, coming on as a 70th-minute substitute for Žan Kolmanič.

 Following the 2021 season, Stanley's contract option was declined by Austin.

-Miami FC
+Miami FC (2022–2023)

 On January 4, 2022, Stanley returned to the USL and signed with Miami FC.

+Stanley made his debut for Miami on April 9 in a 1–0 win at the Tampa Bay Rowdies in the USL Championship.
+Stanley played a total of 33 games for Miami in his first season, including the team's two Lamar Hunt U.S. Open Cup matches and Miami's 3-1 conference quarterfinal loss to the Tampa Bay Rowdies in the 2022 USL Championship playoffs.

+Stanley returned for Miami in the 2023 season, playing a total of 36 matches.
+Stanley played all 120 minutes of the club's Open Cup loss in penalties to Inter Miami CF on April 26, 2023.

+Stanley's final game for Miami FC came on October 14, 2023, in a 1–0 defeat to Sacramento Republic FC.

+Indy Eleven (2024–present)

+On December 4, 2023, Indy Eleven announced the signing of Stanley from Miami FC ahead of the upcoming 2024 USL Championship season.
+Stanley made his debut for Indy Eleven in their season opening 2–1 defeat at Oakland Roots on March 9.
+Stanley assisted Douglas Martinez for the team's winning goal in a 2–1 away victory over Memphis 901 FC on March 16.

+Stanley was named the USL Championship Player of the Week on May 14 for his two-assist performance in the team's 3–1 away victory over his former club Miami FC in Week 10 of the USL Championship season.
+Stanley ended the 2024 season with three USL Championship Team of the Week recognitions and one Player of the Week honor.
+He led the club in assists with 7 total assists.
+On November 20, 2024, Indy Eleven announced that Stanley would return for the 2025 season.